troglobit/uftpd/README.md

     $ sudo setcap cap_net_bind_service+ep uftpd

+### Running from inetd ###

-To run uftpd from the Internet super server, inetd, use the following two lines in `/etc/inetd.conf`, notice how `in.ftpd` and `in.tftpd` are symlinks to the `uftpd` binary:
+To run uftpd from the Internet super server, inetd¹, use the following two lines in `/etc/inetd.conf`, notice how `in.ftpd` and `in.tftpd` are symlinks to the `uftpd` binary:

     ftp     stream  tcp nowait  root    /usr/sbin/in.ftpd
     tftp    dgram   udp wait    root    /usr/sbin/in.tftpd

 Remember to activate your changes to inetd by reloading the service or sending `SIGHUP` to it.
 Another inetd server may use different syntax.